As Climate Change Threatens Food Supplies, Seed Saving is an Ancient Act of Resilience

 “We don’t know what’s going to happen to our climate in the future,” said Alice Kestler, a library specialist.
 “Hopefully, as the years go by, we can develop local cultivars that are really suited to the local climate here.”

-For millennia, people the world over have selected the best edible plants, saved the seeds, and planted and shared them in sophisticated, locally adapted breeding projects the created the vast array of foods we rely on today.
+For millennia, people the world over have selected the best edible plants, saved the seeds, and planted and shared them in sophisticated, locally adapted breeding projects that created the vast array of foods we rely on today.
 This dance of human intelligence, plant life, pollinators, and animals is key to how human communities became prosperous and took root across the planet.

 The Great Falls Library Seed Exchange is continuing that tradition even while a modern agribusiness model works to reduce the genetic diversity of our food stocks and consolidate control over the world’s seeds.
 Six seed companies now control three quarters of the seed market.
 In the years between 1903 and 1983, the world lost 93 percent of its food seed varieties, according to a study by the Rural Advancement Foundation International.